 16. Dehumidifier for Basement

 We have already talked about humidity in the basement.
 Thankfully it’s the 21st century, so we have the required technology to tackle this as well.

-Ps- Basements are all about long term storage.
-Humidity is totally against long term storage.
+P.S.- Basements are all about long-term storage but humidity is a big problem.
 Fix this up as soon as possible.